BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 In the beach area, follow the path.

+~~ NG+ TODO

+Melia will give you the *Clefablite* in NG+!

+~~ NG+ TODO

 Afterwards, return to the top of the mountain, collecting the souls as you go.
-You'll be thrust into a battle with Geara and Zetta again!
+You can catch **Abra**, along the way!
+Follow the path through Rift Distortion!

+!battle(["???", :ALGRISELDA, 0], "Wasteland")

+???
+Grab the *Dragon Scale* on the left of the summit.

+??? !boss("VALORGIRATINA", "Volcanic Top Field")

+Another straightforward boss where status conditions are key.
+The omniboost is a bit scary, though you can cancel it out with a move like Haze.

 !partner(["Venam",:LEADER_VENAM,3])